theogroup/ogroup.net/src/_drafts/2017-08-25-the-best-of-seattle-love--o-group-west.md

       hyper-local crowd?
       &nbsp;[**Hazelwood**](https://www.facebook.com/pages/Hazlewood/108150355893732/)&nbsp;is
-      a celebrated neighborhood gem and just happens to be owned by my brother - if you go, ask for Drew and tell him I sent you!
+      a celebrated neighborhood gem and just happens to be owned by my brother - if you go, ask for Drew and tell him I sent you.
 There are way too many good restaurants to recommend - but for out-of-towners I would suggest heading to&nbsp;**[Ray’s Boathouse](http://www.rays.com/),**&nbsp;an
       iconic Seattle waterfront establishment just outside Downtown Ballard with